 The College's Governing Body is very similar to a Board of Directors in a company.
 The main part of the Board's work should be outward-looking and strategic.
 The day to day running of the College, the operational management, is left to the College Principal and her senior team.
 There is a legal framework within which the Board operates and the Clerk to the Corporation provides guidance on such matters and on the best processes to adopt in the interests of 'good governance'.
 The Board oversees the spending of public money and should be open and accountable in all that it does.
 There is a Code of Conduct for Governors which sets the standards within which they will perform their duties.

 The Governing Body is accountable for the success of Boston College and works within the legal framework laid down in the Instrument and Articles of Government.
 Only the Governing Body has authority, not individual governors.
 The Board can only speak with one voice.
 Individual governors can, of course, present advice to managers outside Board meetings but this is only advice.
 Only members acting collectively can take binding decisions.
 This means that, in practice, individual governors have no legal liability.
 However, should the Board take decisions which are beyond its power, it could be held collectively liable and individual governors could be held personally liable.
 However, there are no examples of this ever happening in a college.
 There have been examples of failing colleges where Governing Bodies have been replaced but this is extremely rare.
+The Governing Body publishes a report within the College’s annual accounts on its work and compliance with regulatory requirements.

 For a full list of current Boston College Governors, visit the 'Meet our Governors' page.
 Alternatively if you are interested in joining the College's Governing Body, visit the 'Becoming a Governor' page.